DavidPnb/obsidian-notes/70-79 Finas Artes/70 Arte.md

 	- Graphic Storytelling and Visual Narrative by Will Eisner
 	- Expressive Anatomy for Comics and Narrative by Will Eisner
 	- DC Comics Guide to Coloring and Lettering by Mark Chiarello
+	- Faster than a Speeding Bullet by Stephen Weiner
 ___